-In the event of a software malfunction students may contact the College ICT Department for assistance.
+In the event of a software malfunction students may contact the College IT Helpdesk for assistance.

 All instances of loss, damage or theft are the responsibility of the student.
 The cost of repairs will incur an excess payment which is payable by the student’s family.
 Depending on the circumstances, the cost of repair or replacement could be up to a limit of a replacement MacBook.